dgatf/oscilloscope_rp2040/README.md

 Copy [RP2040_0_calibration.ini](RP2040_0_calibration.ini) to *~/.config/OpenHantek/ (linux)* or *%USERPROFILE%\.config\OpenHantek* (windows).

 If using the external cirucuit, set the offsets to 0 and gains to 1 or delete the calibration file.

+## Remarks

+RP2040 is overclcked to 240MHz.
+Use at your own risk.

+For rates of 1MS/s and higher, some samples are dropped.
+This is a limitation of the USB full speed of the RP2040.

+For rates over 500kS/s, the ADC is overclocked to 240MHz.
+It is maybe less accurate.

 ## Binaries